-A dysentery is a severe form of intestinal infection.
-Dysentery is characterized by severe diarrhea, blood, and mucus in stool together with abdominal pain.
+Dysentery is a severe form of intestinal infection.
+Dysentery is characterized by severe diarrhea, blood, mucus in stool, and abdominal pain.

-Dysentery is caused by a variety of organisms.
-The two most common organisms causing dysentery are
+A variety of organisms causes dysentery.
+The two most common organisms causing Dysentery are

 Symptoms and character:

-- Acute onset lasts for a short duration (usually, 3-7 days).
+- Acute onset lasts a short duration (usually 3-7 days).